Pixel1011/Steam-Controller-Battery-Monitor/readme.md

 # Steam Controller Battery Monitor
  do what it says now, albeit i wont upload an executable until its at a level i'm happy with)

-## TODO:
-- Keep program running if steam controller is disconnected.
-  - rework some parts of triton lib to not kill program if hid error occurs
-- Option to start with pc
-- Icons (either procedural or something silly)
-- battery monitoring functionality to measure capacity and battery loss over time
-- General polish and UI

 ## How To